rianadon/node-red-contrib-sprinkler/README.md

 Create a sequence of **zone timer** nodes.
 Here, each timer duration is set to `3s`.
 To create the sequence, you'll need to define a **program** configuration.
 Programs here are very similar to the concept of "program" traditionally used in irrigation systems: A program is a sequence of zones turned on for different durations.
 There are some more things to know about programs, but these will be explained later.

 For debugging, connect an inject node to the beginning so you can trigger the program.
 In a real flow, you likely set the inject node to repeat at a certain time and on certain days.
 For more control, you may wan to use an advanced timer node like [eztimer](https://flows.nodered.org/node/node-red-contrib-eztimer) or [bigtimer](https://flows.nodered.org/node/node-red-contrib-bigtimer).
+More advanced timers allow you to trigger only during certain months/seasons, randomize start times, make exceptions for certain dates, and much more!
 Note that for **bigtimer**, you'll have to put a switch node after to ignore the off events, otherwise your program will run twice per day!

 After you assemble your schedule, you'll likely want to actually control your irrigation hardware.
 A **zone in** node will send messages whenever a zone turns on or off.
 You can connect it to:
 - a debug node for debugging